cheelee/django-setup-support/README.md

 ## Overview

 The purpose of this package is to help me get started quickly on a new Django project based on my most common starting requirements.
+If those same starting requirements line up with the needs of others, then it is hoped this package may also prove useful to people other than myself.

 It is mostly to mitigate the frustration of moving to a new Django project a few months after a previous one, and then having to check documentation on the process of starting a fresh project.

 ## Features